-Florence Lawrence, an actress in the 1920s, designed a .
-This arm allowed drivers to push a button, in which a sign on the rear bumper came up telling others which way the driver would turn.
+Florence Lawrence, an actress in the 1920’s, designed an “arm” .
+This “arm” allowed drivers to push a button, in which a sign on the rear bumper came up telling others which way the driver would turn.

 The Protex Safety Signal Company introduced flashing turn signals in 1920.

 The first modern turn signal, can be attributed to Edgar A. Walz, Jr. who, in 1925, secured a patent for one.
-He tried to market it to major car manufacturers.
-They were not interested.
+He tried to market it to major car manufacturers; with little interest.
 The patent expired fourteen years later.

 Meanwhile several models were invented, but nothing really took off.
 Most drivers continued using standard hand signals into the late forties.
-Although, there were add-on options for lighted turn signals, lighted turn signals were not required.
+Although, there were add-on options for lighted turn signals, they were not required.

 By 1951, most Americans could afford a vehicle that had built-in turn signals.
 In 1968 the Federal Motor Vehicle Safety Standard 108 required amber front lights to replace the standard white previously used.
 Rear turn signals could be amber or red.